lord-executor/kirby-constructs/README.md

 in every plugin.
 With Constructs, you can get straight to the point of your application, building blueprints and templates and do it in a way that is reusable.

+To get an idea of what could be done with Constructs, checkout the [Kirby Constructs Sample](https://github.com/lord-executor/kirby-constructs-sample) on Github.

 ## Features

 What you can do with Constructs: